waikho/FeatureSaliencyHMM-Updates/README.md

 Make sure <a href="https://hmmlearn.readthedocs.io/en/latest/" rel="nofollow">the hmmlearn library.</a> has been installed and imported too.

-An example of how to instantiate a model:
+The modifications were only made on the GaussianHMM model.
+Below is an example of how to instantiate:

                   model = FSHMM.GaussianHMM(n_components = n_components,